iconinteractive/icon-interactive-www/projects/dts.md

 - mobile
 - experiental
 client: Digital Theater Systems
-brief: |-
-  # Title Test

-  Fairchild Tropical Botanic Garden is an 83-acre (34 ha) botanic garden, with extensive collections of rare tropical plants including palms, cycads, flowering trees, and vines.
+brief: Fairchild Tropical Botanic Garden is an 83-acre (34 ha) botanic garden, with extensive collections of rare tropical plants including palms, cycads, flowering trees, and vines.
 It is located in the city of Coral Gables, Miami-Dade County, Florida, United States, just south of Miami, surrounded at the south and west by Matheson Hammock Park.
 horizontal_image_two: https://s3.amazonaws.com/forestry.iconinteractive.com/DTS.004.jpeg
 vertical_image_one: ''
 vertical_image_two: ''